knative/docs/docs/eventing/brokers/broker-types/channel-based-broker/README.md

-# Multi-tenant channel based Broker
+# Channel based Broker

-The Multi-tenant Channel based Broker (MTChannelBasedBroker) uses [Channels](../../../channels) for event routing.
+The Channel based Broker (`MTChannelBasedBroker`) uses [Channels](../../../channels) for event routing.
 It is shipped by default with Knative Eventing.
 Users should prefer native Broker implementations (like [Knative Broker for Apache Kafka](../kafka-broker/README.md) or [RabbitMQ Broker](../rabbitmq-broker/README.md)) over the MTChannelBasedBroker and Channel combination because it is usually more efficient as they reduce network hops for example.
 ## Prerequisites